sardana-org/sardana/doc/source/sep/SEP18.md

 ### Measurement Group

-Measurement group is extended by the *prepare* command (with no arguments) *number of starts* attribute.
-The use of the attribute is optional and it indicates how many times measurement group will be started, with the *start* command, to measure according to the synchronization description or integration time.
+Measurement group is extended by the *prepare* command (with no arguments) and *number of starts* attribute.
+The use of the attribute is optional and it indicates how many times measurement group will be started (with the *start* command) to measure according to the synchronization description or integration time.
 When it is not used number of starts of 1 will be assumed.

 1. Measurement group - Tango device class